DragonSenses/Curiosity/Rust/ch-3/ch03-02-data-types.md

 When choosing an integer type, consider the following:
 - Rust defaults to `i32` for integers.
 - Use `isize` or `usize` for indexing collections (architecture-dependent).

+##### Integer Overflow

+*Integer overflow* results in one of two behaviors depending on the mode: panics at runtime or perform two's complement wrapping.
+  1. When you're compiling in debug mode, Rust includes checks for integer overflow that cause your program to *panic* at runtime if this behavior occurs.
+    - Rust uses the term *panicking* when a program exits with an error; we'll discuss panics in more depth in the ["Unrecoverable Errors with `panic!`"](https://doc.rust-lang.org/book/ch09-01-unrecoverable-errors-with-panic.html) section in Chapter 9.
+  2. When you're compiling in release mode with the `--release` flag, Rust does *not* include checks for integer overflow that cause panics.
+Instead, if overflow occurs, Rust performs *two's complement wrapping*.
+    - In short, values greater than the maximum value the type can hold "wrap around" to the minimum of the values the type can hold.
+    - In the case of a `u8`, the value 256 becomes 0, the value 257 becomes 1, and so on.
+The program won't panic, but the variable will have a value that probably isn't what you were expecting it to have.
+Relying on integer overflow's wrapping behavior is considered an error.